lowmess/lowmess.com/src/content/blog/no-red-squigglies-for-semicolons.md

 ---
-title: 'No Red Squigglies For Semicolons'
+title: "No Red Squigglies For Semicolons"
-description: 'Linters are powerful code quality tools.
+description: "Linters are powerful code quality tools.
 Stylistic consistency is important.
-Linters should never enforce stylistic consistency.'
+Linters should never enforce stylistic consistency."
 date: 2019-12-04
 ---